Your brain has a bandwidth limit and you are probably exceeding it

 Step 4: Design a daily load rhythm

 Cognitive load management is not a one-time cleanup.
-It is a daily practice of structuring work to stay within capacity limits.
-The following rhythm applies the Three-Channel Filter across your workday.
+It’s a daily practice.
+The following rhythm applies the Three-Channel Filter across your workday in three blocks: Morning Deep Block, Midday Batch, and Afternoon Recovery.

 Morning: high-capacity deep work block